lilunia/AquaPonic/README.md

 - After clicking the button 'EDIT PARAMETERS' the fields with the possibility to edit the parameters name, description, targetTemperature will appear.
 - It is not possible to edit an unavailable module.
-- The data entered are subject to validation before being sent to the API.Field validation is performed according to the rules:
+- The data entered are subject to validation before being sent to the API.
+Field validation is performed according to the rules:
      - name - character string, not empty
      - description - a string of characters, not empty
      - targetTemperature - number, between 0 and 40